uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 All assignments are designed to be done collaboratively.
 Assignments have a cap of 3 people.
 Rules on assignment teams:

-1. You can only work with a specific person on **4 assignments** or less.
+1. You can only work with a specific person up to **3 assignments**.
 You may not work with someone on 5 or more assignments.
 2. All team members must join that team's Github repository.
 All assignment work is committed, shared, and submitted via Github.
 3. Everyone on a given team gets the same grade for their assignment.
 (See Team concerns below)
 4. Once you have added someone to your team, you cannot remove them **for any reason** for that assignment.